-This course builds upon the learning from Foundations of Coaching, as students focus on working with coaching clients who hold a Christian world view and view themselves as being on the Christian “faith journey.”
-The coach helps the coachees determine spiritual development goals which are central to Christian life and aligned with biblical principles.
+This course provides coaches with the tools to work with coaching clients who hold a Christian world view and view themselves as being on the Christian “faith journey.”
+The coach helps the coachees determine spiritual development goals central to Christian life and aligned with Biblical Principles.
 The coach acknowledges the Holy Spirit as the true change agent in a coachee’s spiritual growth and maturity.
 Transformational shifts often occur in the coachee’s beliefs, behaviors, and relationships with God, others, and self as shown in a Results Model used in class.

 Frequency: This course is offered once a year.